doqlee/doqlee.github.io/_pages/main.md

 Education
 =========
 ---
-* Ph.D. in Economics, New York University, 2026 (Expected)
+* Ph.D. in Economics, New York University, 2026
 * B.A. in Economics and B.S. in Mathematics, University of Chicago, 2017
 * Diploma, Daewon Foreign Language High School, 2011